 There are more than 120 types of brain and central nervous system tumors, ranging from benign to malignant, according to the National Brain Tumor Society.
 Meningioma — the type Menounos had — is overwhelmingly benign and most patients go on to live a normal life, Lesser said.

-Glioblastoma — the tumor McCain is being treated for — is the most common and deadliest malignant brain tumor in adults.
+Glioblastoma — the tumor McCain was treated for before he died in 2018 — is the most common and deadliest malignant brain tumor in adults.
 The median survival rate is about 15 months.